 This is why we recommend working with a team of multidisciplinary SEO experts that can offer recommendations and implements them as well.
 A team with an SEO-trained developer will have a realistic understanding of what’s possible with certain CMSs and what needs to be redesigned to implement a fix.

 Google analyzes websites from multiple angles, and while it’s true that content quality & linkbuilding are all individually important factors.
 One cannot outperform another.

 Relying on linkbuilding only: an uninformed article or a poorly organized service page, cannot be pushed to a top 5 position through link building alone.
-A business my spend thousands of dollars trying to prop up their pages through links, but eventually high bounce rates on poor content will prevent your page from staying in the top page.
+A business may spend thousands of dollars trying to prop up its pages through links, but eventually, high bounce rates on poor content will prevent your page from staying on the top page.

 Relying on ‘content is king’: while a true statement and a guiding light for most SEOs, even great content can be buried on a blog with poor internal linking, or low domain strength.
 In this case quality content is going too waste because Google isn’t seeing enough link signals to truly evaluate it.

 Ignoring ‘article design’: this is something we regularly see with content-heavy approaches to SEO.
 A team will spend thousands of dollars on the best writers and well-researched content.
 However… the final article is 4,000 words of a wall of text.
 Their content is great, but it bores users to death – these days most users are looking for quick answers and scan through articles instead of reading.
 Article design is just as important as the content – create quotation blocks, table of contents, useful headers and illustrations, and animations to break apart the article and allow users to find answers to their questions quickly.